Python String: Working With Text

 \tA tab character

-\\The slash character itself: because it is used as the start of escape sequences, we need to escape this character too.
+\\The slash character itself: because it is used as the start of escape sequences, we must escape this character, too.
 Python is quite forgiving if you forget to escape it, though.

 Commonly encountered special characters in their escaped form